How a KY-038 Sound Sensor works and how to Interface it with ESP32?

 Interface KY-038 Sound Sensor with ESP32

-Sound Sensor Pinout
+KY-038 Sound Sensor Pinout Configuration

 VCC is the power supply pin of the Sound Sensor that can be connected to 3.3V or 5V of the supply.
-But note that the analog output will vary depending upon the provided supply voltage.
+But note that the analog output will vary depending on the provided supply voltage.

-GND is the ground pin of the Sound Sensor module and it should be connected to the ground pin of the Arduino.
+GND is the ground pin of the Sound Sensor module, and it should be connected to the ground pin of the Arduino.

 AOUT is the Analog output pin of the board that will give us an analog reading directly from the Sound sensor.

-How Does a Sound Sensor Module Work?
+How Does the KY-038 Microphone Sound Sensor Module Work?

 The main component of a sound sensor is a microphone.
-There are many different types of microphones, like Carbon Microphones, Fiber Optic Microphones, Ribbon Microphones, and Laser Microphones, but the sound sensor module we are using has a condenser microphone.
+There are many different types of microphones, like Carbon Microphones, Fibre Optic Microphones, Ribbon Microphones, and Laser Microphones, but the sound sensor module we are using has a condenser microphone.
 An image of the sound sensor module is shown below.

 Sound Sensor Module – Parts

 For many different projects, this can be used to build sound-reactive switches or to build a sound-reactive LED visualizer.
-This is why this sensor is popular among beginners as these are low power, low cost, rugged, and feature a wide sensing range that can be trimmed down to adjust the sensitivity.
+This is why this sensor is popular among beginners, as these are low-power, low-cost, rugged, and feature a wide sensing range that can be trimmed down to adjust the sensitivity.

 Commonly Asked Questions about Sound Sensor Module

-What are the types of sound sensors?
+⇥ What are the types of sound sensors?

-There are different types of microphones that are known as sound sensors like dynamic, condenser, ribbon, carbon, etc.
+There are different types of microphones that are known as sound sensors, like dynamic, condenser, ribbon, carbon, etc.

-What are the advantages of a sound sensor?
+⇥ What are the advantages of a sound sensor?

-What is the range of the sound sensor?
+⇥ What is the range of the sound sensor?

-Can Arduino detect sound?
+⇥ Can Arduino detect sound?

 You'll learn how to use the KY-038 sound detection sensor with Arduino.
 You can measure changes in the intensity of sound in an environment with the ADC of the Arduino.